Street racing and other 'hoon' offences

 Further offences relating to vehicle and number plate confiscation are prescribed under section 244 of the Road Transport Act 2013.

-The maximum penalty for a person who is convicted of a street racing or 'hoon' offence are as follows:
+The maximum penalty for a person who is convicted of a street racing or 'hoon' offence is as follows:

 - The maximum court imposed fine for an aggravated burnout offence is $3,300 for a first offence and $3,300 and/or 9 months imprisonment for a second or subsequent offence.
 A 12-month automatic period of disqualification also applies following conviction for the offence